 A dangerous situation is when uncontrolled emotional truth is led loose to undermine society.
 This happens when there is a severe breakdown in leadership.
 As truth is our default situation with good leadership this can be harnessed to build harmonious societies.
 For good functioning societies we do need both people pressures from the bottom up and the leadership from the top.

-On the other side ignoring the emotional truth issues will only tear society further apart.
-Again, this is where leadership is needed to guide and manage that process.
+On the other side ignoring the emotional truth (belief) issues will only tear society further apart.
+Again, this is again where leadership is needed to guide and manage that process.

 Failing leaderships create total rudderless societies.
 At such a stage emotional driven divisions are able to barricade themselves in, and even scientific facts, empirical evidence, the rule of law and democratic institutions are no longer seen as truthful.
 This in turn can lead to a breakdown of society as every issue than becomes an emotional one.
 Reason has gone out of the window.